Strategic Area Two

 Financial hardship shouldn’t mean losing a pet.
 Financial aid for medical expenses, readily available pet food banks, and essential packs for daily exercise and training needs, directly transfer the cost of animal care from overwhelmed shelters to assisting families in need, keeping pets in their homes where they belong.

 Housing insecurity is a leading cause of pet surrender.
 Advocacy for more pet-inclusive housing policies aims to prevent families from being forced to choose between a home and their beloved companion.
-Housing Deposit Support Systems are also being explored, providing a critical bridge to prevent surrenders due to housing crises.
+Temporary boarding and Housing Deposit Support Systems are also being explored, providing a critical bridge to prevent surrenders.

 Organizations Focusing On Keeping People and Pets Together